 Learn how we can help with supported community living services.

 Whether you live in your own home in the greater Harrisburg region or in one of the Messiah Lifeways resident communities, Messiah Lifeways’ community support services are available to help you or your loved one age in place in your home.
-From home care services and Adult Day programs, to rehabilitation and respite, our community support services provide care hourly, daily, or up to a full month or more in an effort to help you age in place.
-Our Age in Place programs serve Harrisburg, Camp Hill, Mechanicsburg, New Cumberland, and the entire Central PA region.
+From home care services and Adult Day services, to rehabilitation and respite, our community support services provide care hourly, daily, or up to a full month or more in an effort to help you age in place.
+Our age in place programs serve Harrisburg, Camp Hill, Mechanicsburg, New Cumberland, and the entire Central PA region.

 Our professional team of housekeepers, care assistants, drivers, companions, and errand runners can help you live well in your own home.

-Short-term rehab stays and outpatient physical, occupational, and speech therapy are available at Messiah Lifeways at Messiah Village in the Wagner Transitional Care Neighborhood.
+Short-term rehab stays and outpatient physical, occupational, and speech therapy are available at Messiah Lifeways at Messiah Village in the Wagner Transitional Care.

 Short-term breaks for caregivers, ranging from a few hours to a month or more.